beauallison/react-native-tfl-notifications/README.md

 ![Build Status][badgeBuild] ![Coverage Status][badgeCov]

-This repo is for a Transport for London application built built with React Native for Android and iOS.
+This repo is for a Transport for London application built with React Native for Android and iOS.

 This project is a work in progress.